 The Pitch Slam is the defining moment of Writer’s Digest Annual Conference.
 It’s a pulse-pounding, real-life chance to pitch your writing to literary agents and get instant feedback.
 Click here to see the agents and editors at this year’s Pitch Slam - in 2014 we will have 50+ agents in NYC!
-You can register for the Pitch Slam as part of the Basic Confernce Plus Registration Package.
+You can register for the Pitch Slam as part of the Pitch Slam / Basic Conference Registration Package.

 Imagine speed dating for your book.
 You’ll sit down with a literary agent or editor you choose, and take 90 seconds to pitch your work.
 Then you’ll get 90 seconds of unbiased, constructive feedback—and possibly, if you play your cards right, a request to see more of your work!
 Then you’ll move on to the next agent or editor and start the process all over again!

 - Immediate feedback on your writing by real agents with experience in your genre

 - Tips on various ways to improve your storyline and the pitch